mailund/admixture_graph/README.md

 #>       edge_x_a3_x       edge_y_a4_y
 #>       0.000000000       0.000000000
 #>
-#> Solution to a homogeneous system of edges with the optimal admix variables:
+#> Solution to a homogeneous system of edge lengths with the optimal admixture proportions:
-#> (Adding any such solution to the optimal one will not affect the error.)
+#> Adding any such solution to the optimal one will not affect the error.
 #>
-#> Free edge variables:
+#> Free edge lengths:
 #> edge_R_BLK
 #> edge_R_PBBB
 #> edge_PBBB_z